 - EDS/MOP truck (Emergency Disaster Services/Municipal Outreach Program)

 - volunteers assist with the toy sorting/displaying, creating food hampers and standing at the Christmas Kettle.
+Christmas kettle 2 and 3 hour shifts start mid November, and the toy work begins the beginning of December.

 Our volunteer program also assists individuals receiving social assistance (Ontario Works) and those coming through the justice system who are required to perform community service hours by providing them with a venue to complete these hours.